 Level I: JRF II had sufficient cash to cover obligations ten days prior to the payment date.
 This indicated Level I was adequate had a crisis event occurred.
 In a crisis environment, CalPERS would not have access to Level III assets since it is assumed there was a five business day market lockdown similar to September 11, 2001.
 Overall JRF II Liquidity Health

 Coverage Ratio Analysis:

-- ✓ JRF II was able to make payments for benefits and operating expenses regardless of market conditions. - JRF II's liquidity remained above the threshold in the normal environment and was adequate in both stressed and crisis environments.
+- ✓ JRF II was able to make payments for benefits and operating expenses regardless of market conditions. - ✓ JRF II's liquidity remained above the threshold in the normal environment and was adequate in both stressed and crisis environments.
 JRF II Cash Flow Forecasting

-Cash flow forecasting accuracy for January through June was in the 90th percentile.
+Cash flow forecasting accuracy for July through December was in the 90th percentile.

-Prepared for: Finance and Administration Committee - Period Ending June 30, 2023
+Prepared for: Finance and Administration Committee - Period Ending December 31, 2023

 Health Care Fund (HCF) The HCF accounts for the activities of the CalPERS self-insured health care programs.
 Health premiums are collected from employers and members and used to directly pay for medical services and pharmaceutical usage.
-Liquidity Coverage Ratio Analysis Coverage = cash + assets convertible to outgoing cash uses cash + assets convertible to cash + incoming cash sources outgoing cash uses + contingent cash uses

-Funding Sources and Graph Details Level II: Cash and cash equivalents Level III: Sale of public assets Threshold: Indicates the Fund's ability to cover 100% of monthly obligations Normal Environment - 30-Day Liquidity Coverage Ratios The 30-day LCR included investment and non-investment available cash flows.
+Liquidity Coverage Ratio Analysis Coverage = cash + assets convertible to cash + incoming cash sources outgoing cash uses + contingent cash uses Funding Sources and Graph Details Level II: Cash and cash equivalents Level III: Sale of public assets Threshold: Indicates the Fund's ability to cover 100% of monthly obligations Normal Environment - 30-Day Liquidity Coverage Ratios The 30-day LCR included investment and non-investment available cash flows.

-Level I: Level I LCR's remained above the threshold in January through June.
+Level I: Level I LCR's remained above the threshold from July through December.
 Fluctuations in Level I assets are typically due to claim disbursements which continue to outpace premium collections.
-Level I & III: Since Level I LCRs remained above the threshold, it was not necessary to utilize Level III assets.
-Stressed Environments - 30-Day Liquidity Coverage Ratios
+During this reporting period, the amount disbursed for benefits exceeded the incoming premiums, resulting in a \$50 million withdrawal from the reserve account.
+Level I & III: Overall, since Level I LCRs remained above the threshold, it was not necessary to utilize Level III assets.

-Stressed environment LCR scenarios were calculated assuming starting assets were stressed by the percentages actually experienced over 5 days in the 1987 market crash and 30 days during September 2008.
+Stressed Environments - 30-Day Liquidity Coverage Ratios Stressed environment LCR scenarios were calculated assuming starting assets were stressed by the percentages actually experienced over 5 days in the 1987 market crash and 30 days during September 2008.
 Starting assets were further reduced by a transactional liquidity % equal to the estimated % of the assets that could have been liquidated during the 30-day period.
 Under the stressed scenarios, asset class sources were reduced to zero.
-1987 Market Crash "Black Monday"

-Level I: Level I assets would have been adequate had a stressed event similar to "Black Monday" occurred.
+Level I: Overall, Level I assets would have been adequate had a stressed event similar to "Black Monday" occurred.
 Fluctuations in Level I assets are typically due to claim disbursements which continue to outpace premium collections.
-Level I & III: Since Level I LCRs remained above the threshold, it would not have been necessary to utilize Level III assets.
+Level I & III: Since overall, Level I LCRs remained above the threshold, it would not have been necessary to utilize Level III assets.
 Since 100% of Level III assets for HCF are held in cash, cash equivalents, and fixed income, stress factors had a minimal impact to LCRs.

-Level I: Level I assets would have been adequate had a stressed event similar to the "2008 Liquidity Crisis" occurred.
+Level I: Overall, Level I assets would have been adequate had a stressed event similar to the "2008 Liquidity Crisis" occurred.
 Fluctuations in Level I assets are typically due to claim disbursements which continue to outpace premium collections.
-Level I & III: Since Level I LCRs remained above the threshold, it would not have been necessary to utilize Level III assets.
+Level I & III: Since overall Level I LCRs remained above the threshold, it would not have been necessary to utilize Level III assets.
 Since 100% of Level III assets for HCF were held in cash, cash equivalents, and fixed income, stress factors had a minimal impact to LCRs.